Table of Contents

 But no visit to Mexico City would be complete without taking a visit to the Frida Kahlo Museum.
 The iconic blue clay house is home to many works from Kahlo, Diego Rivera, and other Mexican folk artists.

-Round out the art part of your Mexico City trip with a little design.
+Round out the cultural part of your Mexico City trip with a little design.
 The Archivo de Diseno y Arquitectura is an excellent source for all things art and design in Mexico — it features many modern and unique pieces of work.
-La Biblioteca Jose Vasconcelos and Casa Gilardi are masterpieces in architecture – absolute must-see places in Mexico City to make your trip memorable.Â
+La Biblioteca Jose Vasconcelos and Casa Gilardi are masterpieces in architecture – absolute must-see places in Mexico City to make your trip memorable.

-See One Of The Biggest Markets In Latin America
+Explore One Of The Biggest Markets In Latin America

 As food lovers, we love to visit markets when we travel and always try to make wander around both a modern grocery story and a classic market.
 In Mexico City, that classic food market is Mercado La Merced.
-As one of the largest markets in Latin America, you can find all sorts of Mexican ingredients from dried chiles and handmade sweets to street food and produce and live animals.
+As one of the largest markets in Latin America, you can find all sorts of indigenous Mexican ingredients from dried chiles and handmade sweets to street food and produce and live animals.
 Mercado La Merced has been a permanent fixture in Mexico City since the 1860s and it’s a beast of a market.

 Our advice: go with someone who knows the market and give yourself hours and hours.
 Also, as with any crowded place, stay vigilant and watch your wallet, leave your valuables at home, and try to stay out of the way they many workers crisscrossing the market with often enormous crates.